Blue Green Algae Health Advisories

 • diarrhea

 Symptoms usually appear within one to three hours and resolve in one to two days.
 Symptoms in children are often more pronounced; however, all humans are at risk of these symptoms.
+Exposure to the bacteria may be fatal to pets.
 If animals display these symptoms contact a veterinarian immediately.

-If you suspect a problem related to blue-green algae, or if you require further information on blue-green algae, please call Health Link at 811.
+If you suspect a problem related to cyanobacteria, or if you require further information on cyanobacteria, please call Health Link at 811.

 Learn More